henbagle/LE1CommunityPatch/README.md

 **3. Modding QoL**

 Where possible, we would like to make the quality of life better for the modders who work on LE1.
 These back-end improvements should have zero impact on gameplay or performance.
 These improvements should be throughly debated and tested.
 This is last on the priority list for a reason.
+To bring this project in line with the planned community patch for LE3, these changes would be included in a seperate mod package, so that one could install purely bugfixes with no streaming changes if desired.